 Ten percent — this is the magic number you will likely hear whenever you ask how much of your revenue you should spend on marketing.
 But is that true for everyone?
 What about a company in its growth phase vs. a well-established brand like Apple?
 As budgets continue to climb for the third year in a row, many companies — especially those with more than $5 billion in revenue — are abandoning the 10% rule in favor of bigger budgets, with a heavy focus on digital marketing.

-A 2017 CMO survey published by the American Marketing Association and Duke University pegged the numbers a bit lower, reporting that across all industries businesses spend 11.4% of budget on marketing and only 6.9% of revenue on marketing.
+A 2018 CMO survey published by the American Marketing Association and Duke University pegged the numbers a bit lower, reporting that across all industries businesses spend 10.8% of their budget on marketing and only 7.3% of revenue on marketing.
 Of course, these figures vary wildly when you drill down into each industry.

 Percent of revenue by industry: